arctic-hen7/fmterr/README.md

-<h1 align="center">fmterr</h1>
+# `fmterr`

 [![API Docs](https://img.shields.io/docsrs/fmterr?label=API%20Docs&style=for-the-badge)](https://docs.rs/fmterr)
 [![Crate Page](https://img.shields.io/crates/v/fmterr?style=for-the-badge)](https://crates.io/crates/fmterr)
 [![Top Language](https://img.shields.io/github/languages/top/arctic-hen7/fmterr?style=for-the-badge)]()

-`fmterr` (pronounced _fumpterr_ obviously!) is an error handling and reporting tool for Rust that extends on `thiserror` to provide a very simple API for creating and formatting errors in Rust.
+`fmterr` (pronounced _fumpterr_ obviously!) is a tiny error reporting tool for Rust!
 If you have an error with a chain of sources and you want to display it to the user without bringing in something like `anyhow`, `fmterr` is for you!
 Just run `fmt_err(&err)` and you'll get a string error message that displays the source chain nicely for end users.

-`fmterr` also supports setting custom properties on error `enum`s, like making every error variant have its own HTTP status code if you're building a server app.

 ## Usage

-Note that `fmterr` supports two main feature flags: `fmt` and `def`, which are both enabled by default.
-You can use `fmt` if you only want to format errors with this module, or `def` if you only want to define errors with this module.

-### Formatting Errors

 You can use `fmterr` to format any error that implements `std::error::Error` (basically any error worth its salt) like so: